Bourne High School

 Bourne High School is a public high school located in Bourne, Massachusetts.

-History

-Bourne High School is located about 1 mile west of the famous Bourne Bridge and "Cape Cod" topiary at the Bourne Bridge rotary that welcomes people crossing the Cape Cod Canal.
-Bourne High School's mascot is the Canalman and the school colors are Purple and White.
+It is located about 1 mile west of the famous Bourne Bridge and "Cape Cod" topiary at the Bourne Bridge rotary that welcomes people crossing the Cape Cod Canal.

 Demographics

 Sports

-Bourne is known for its strong boys' hockey teams which have won and participated in multiple state championship games.
+Bourne is known for its strong boys' hockey teams and girls volleyball teams, which have won and participated in multiple state championship games.
 They play their home games at the John Gallo Arena, which hosts many of the state's post-season high school hockey games.